NaotoWada/hackathonPollen/README.md

 # hackathonPollen
-hackathon to create  at Gotanda
+hackathon to create pollen confirmation system at Gotanda